 I was giving a presentation on non-traditional addiction treatment approaches to the Orange County Drug Addiction Advisory Board when one of the board members asked a very relevant question: “The criminal justice system is using incarceration for drug offenses less and less frequently, what other sticks are we supposed to use to motivate people to change?”
 She was drawing on the age-old metaphor of the “carrot and stick” approach, which means using a combination of rewards (carrots) and punishment (sticks) in order to change behavior, to ask how we should go about getting people to quit using drugs if we can’t threaten them with jail time.
 This is especially relevant in California, where we recently legalized marijuana and have largely decriminalized personal drug use.
 But the idea that we need to focus on punishing people in order to get them to stop using substances is deeply flawed.
-Here’s why, and what we can do about it:
+Here’s why, and what we can do about it.

 The drug war’s ugly history…

 Our culture has a long tradition of using sticks more than carrots.
 Ever since Richard Nixon launched the “War on Drugs” in the 1970s and Ronald Reagan ramped it up in the 80s, this country has been no stranger to locking people up for drug crimes.
 According to the Sentencing Project, the number of people incarcerated for drug crimes increased over 1000 percent from around 41,000 in 1980 to 488,000 in 2014.
 Depending on the prison system, anywhere from 16 to 48 percent of prisoners are currently serving time for a nonviolent drug offense.
-You’d think that if sticks really worked at changing behavior then having all these people in prison for drug crimes would mean we’d have much fewer drug problems and less addiction in this country.
-But you’d be wrong: in 2014, the same year over 488,000 people were incarcerated for drug crimes, the annual death toll from drug-related overdoses peaked at nearly 48,000.
+You’d think that if sticks really worked at changing behavior, then having all these people in prison for drug crimes would mean we’d have much fewer drug problems and less addiction in this country.
+But you’d be wrong: in 2014, the same year over 488,000 people were incarcerated for drug crimes, the annual death toll from drug-related overdoses hit nearly 48,000.

 … And the failure of sticks

 What’s wrong with the tried-and-true stick here?
 Why does punishment not seem to get people to stop using drugs?
-In the fascinating new book Unbroken Brain, addiction expert Maia Szalavitz argues that part of the problem is the inconsistency between the carrot and stick approach and our understanding of the addictive process (Szalavitz, 2016).
-She points out that addiction is often referred to as “compulsive drug seeking and use, despite harmful consequences,” meaning someone with a substance problem keeps using in the face of negative outcomes, such as health problems and family issues.
-Research has shown us that even animals, once trained to take drugs, ignore punishments like electric shocks to get more of the good stuff (Pelloux, Everitt, & Dickinson, 2007).
+In the fascinating new book Unbroken Brain, addiction expert Maia Szalavitz argues that part of the problem is the inconsistency between the carrot and stick approach and our understanding of the addiction (Szalavitz, 2016).
+She points out that addiction is often referred to as “compulsive drug seeking and use, despite harmful consequences,” meaning someone with a substance problem continues using in the face of negative outcomes, such as health problems and family issues.
+Research has shown us that even animals, once trained to take drugs, ignore punishments like electric shocks to get more and more of the good stuff (Pelloux, Everitt, & Dickinson, 2007).

-As Szalavitz writes, why would an addict, who keeps using “despite harmful consequences,” quit using at the threat of a punishment like incarceration, which is really just another harmful consequence?
+As Szalavitz writes, why would an addict, who continues using “despite harmful consequences,” quit using at the threat of a punishment like incarceration, which is really just another harmful consequence?
 It makes no sense.
 It undermines the whole notion that we can use punishment to get people with substance problems to quit, and when we see that 65 percent of inmates meet the criteria for an addiction, the logic becomes even more absurd.

 The power of modest rewards